How to stop procrastinating and start working your ass-off?

 Why do we procrastinate?

-The most important reason behind procrastination is our brain tries to value immediate need more than future need.
+The most crucial reason behind procrastination is our brain tries to value immediate need more than future demand.

-I will explain this with a very basic example.
+I will explain this with the first example.

 Suppose your exam starts within a month and your Future self decides to study from the very moment to perform well in your exams.

-This means your Future self wants to work on something that will have a positive long term outcome in future but your Present self wants to watch a movie now which will definitely hamper your studies.
+This means your Future self wants to work on something that will have a positive long term outcome in future, but your Present person wants to watch a movie now, which will definitely hamper your studies.

 Thus, we can clearly see that two selves often conflict each other and make us fall prey to procrastination.

-And to overcome this crisis the Present self must take decisions in favour of the Future self.
+And to overcome this crisis, the Present self must take decisions in favour of the future person.

-Our Present self takes action and the Future self faces the consequences (good or bad).
+Our Present self takes action, and the Future person faces the consequences (good or bad).